Football v Homophobia is proud to announce that the nominations window for the 7th Annual FvH Awards is now OPEN!

 Image

-• Taken part in the Month of Action, Trans Week of Action, Rainbow Laces or engaged in other similar campaigns
+• Taken part in the FvH Month of Action, FvT Week of Action, Rainbow Laces or engaged in other similar campaigns

-• Engaged with or supported an LGBTIQ+ supporter’s group
+• Engaged with or supported an LGBTQ+ supporters' group

-The Non-League Club Award has been designed to celebrate the achievements of clubs within the National League System, in relation to their work on LGBTIQ+ inclusion in football.
-The award will be made to a Non-League Club which has gone above and beyond to tackle issues of exclusion in the game over the past year.
-Non-League Clubs could have, for example:
+The award will be made to an eligible club which has gone above and beyond to tackle issues of exclusion in the game over the past year.
+Clubs in this category could have, for example:

 • Implemented training for staff, volunteers and players